pang-lee/gmpl_main/README.md

 # gmpl_main
-It is a gmpl_main S
+It is a gmpl_main Server